-Greenhouse gas emissions from human activity are the highest in history and there's clear empirical evidence concerning our impact on the Earth's climate systems.
+Greenhouse gas emissions from human activity are the highest in history and there is clear evidence concerning our impact on the Earth's climate system.
 The atmosphere and oceans have warmed, snow and ice cover has diminished, and sea levels are rising.
-Climate change has the potential to generate widespread impacts on human and natural systems - e.g. through extreme weather events - and this presents a range of environmental, social and economic challenges.
-As a result, and over two decades (and especially following the 1997 Kyoto Climate Change Conference - which led to the 2016 Paris Agreement), policy and practical responses have been put in place at international, national, regional and local levels to help mitigate these impacts.
+Climate change has the potential to have widespread impacts on human and natural systems and this presents a range of environmental, social and economic challenges.
+As a result, for a number of years, responses have been put in place at international, national, regional and local levels to mitigate these impacts.